THE REGINALD HUDLIN STORY

 Warrington Hudlin Sr., Reginald’s father, ran his own insurance agency and was involved in a wide array of civic charities.
 He was the founding president of the local State Community College.

-Helen Hudlin, Reginald’s mother, worked in special education her whole life, from running a mental health center to designing and implementing teaching programs for gifted and learning disabled children.
+Helen Hudlin, Reginald’s mother, worked in special education her whole life, from running a mental health center to designing and implementing teaching programs for gifted and learning-disabled children at a local magnet school.
 She worked full time while raising three boys and earning a PhD.

-In the 1960s, dancer, choreographer and anthropologist Katherine Dunham arrived in East St. Louis to create a Performing Arts Training Center where local kids could study Dunham technique, African drumming from Senegalese master (and father of pop star Akon) Mor Thiam, martial arts and take college prep courses from work class academics like Shelby Steele and Henry Dumas.
+In the 1960s, dancer, choreographer and anthropologist Katherine Dunham arrived in East St. Louis to create a Performing Arts Training Center where local kids could study Dunham technique, African drumming from Senegalese master (and father of pop star Akon) Mor Thiam, martial arts and take college prep courses from brilliant academics like political author Shelby Steele and novelist Henry Dumas.

-Ms. Dunham’s programs had a transformative effect on the community and led directly to Reginald’s older brother attending Yale, which in turn led to Reginald attending Harvard.
+Ms. Dunham’s programs had a transformative effect on the community and led directly to Reginald’s eldest brother attending Yale, which in turn led to Reginald attending Harvard.

-Reginald graduated from Harvard with a magna cum laude in Visual and Environmental Studies.
-His senior thesis was a 20 minute short called HOUSE PARTY!
+Reginald graduated from Harvard with magna cum laude in Visual and Environmental Studies.
+His senior thesis was a 20-minute short called HOUSE PARTY!

 HOUSE PARTY is one of the most profitable films of its decade and was critically acclaimed, receiving reviews from film critic Roger Ebert, the New York Times, Time, Newsweek and USA Today.
 The film launched a franchise, inspiring three sequels; a Saturday morning animated series and a comic book.
 When New Line Pictures successfully raised 100 million dollars in a public stock offering, HOUSE PARTY was the only film touted in their advertising campaign to the financial markets.